LauraJeg/nc-news/README.md

 Link to hosted version: https://nc-news-94l5.onrender.com

+Add /api at the end of the URL to see all the hosted endpoints.

 ## Overview

 The intention of this project is to mimic the building of a real world backend service (such as GitHub) which should provide this information to the front end architecture.